The definitive modern biography of the great slave leader military genius and revolutionary

 invading army in 1802 this charismatic figure ended his days in Wordsworth's phrase 'the

 most unhappy man of men' imprisoned in a fortress in France.
-Black Spartacus draws on a wealth
+Black Spartacus draws on a

-traditions.
+political traditions.
 Above all Hazareesingh retrieves Louverture's rousing voice and force of

 personality making this the most engaging as well as the most complete biography to date.